 Exercise Benefits

-It stretches the chest, shoulders, and upper back simultaneously and makes the upper body flexible.
+It simultaneously stretches the chest, shoulders, and upper back, making the upper body more flexible.

 How-to Guide